- Who We Are

-Welcome to Hope for HIE!
-Whether you have a newly diagnosed child, or are finding our comprehensive support network for the first time, we want to welcome you to a place where there is hope in each story, no matter what outcome you may be facing.
+Whether you have a newly diagnosed child, or are finding our comprehensive support network for the first time in your journey, we want to welcome you to a place where there is hope in each story, no matter what outcome you may be facing.

 The Hope for HIE culture centers around the experience of connecting with others and revolves around certain core values: